favoursyre/screen-spyware/readme.md

 ## Overview

-This script allows an attacker spy on a target through the screen
+This script allows an attacker to spy on a target through the screen

 ## Features